AhmedRamiBoukef/junction-FireDetection/README.md

 # BlazeBlocker

-Our deep learning model is based on YOLO, a state-of-the-art object detection algorithm that is widely used for a range of computer vision tasks.
-In our case, we have fine-tuned the YOLO model specifically for fire detection, enabling it to identify fires with a high degree of accuracy.
+Our solution consists of an AI model that is trained to detect fires using visual images from a fixed camera.
+The camera has a fixed angle of 320 degrees and captures images of the environment at regular intervals.
+The AI model analyses these images in real-time to detect any signs of a fire.

-The model is capable of analyzing video feeds from a camera and detecting any instances of fire.
-When a fire is detected, the model draws a bounding box around the fire in the video feed, allowing the user to quickly identify the location of the fire.
+When the AI model detects a fire, it sends a signal to the Arduino board with the coordinates of the location of the fire.
+The Arduino board then uses this information to control two servos, one for dimX and one for dimY, to move the camera towards the exact location of the fire.

-In addition to detecting fires, the model is also capable of sending signals to an Arduino board.
-Specifically, when a fire is detected, the model sends a signal of 1 to the Arduino, indicating that action needs to be taken to suppress the fire.
-If no fire is detected, the signal sent is 0, indicating that there is no need for action.
+Once the camera is in position, the system activates a water pump to extinguish the fire.
+The water pump is controlled by the Arduino board and can be turned on and off as required.
+The system also has a safety feature where the water pump turns off automatically once the fire has been extinguished.

-We have fine-tuned the model using a large dataset of images and videos of fires in various environments and lighting conditions.
-By carefully labeling the data and training the model on it, we have achieved an accuracy of over 95%, meaning that the model is highly effective at detecting fires.
+In case multiple fires are detected simultaneously, an algorithm is implemented to prioritize the fires based on their size, location, and potential impact.
+The system selects the largest and most dangerous fire as the top priority and moves the camera and water pump to that location first.
+Once that fire is extinguished, the system moves on to the next fire in order of priority until all fires are extinguished.

 For more details : https://drive.google.com/file/d/1lVEwTyi3qJjpKUl9FuOVZMwXotjzE7Gn/view?usp=sharing